 As of this date my YOUTUBE Channel counts 222,000 + Single Page Visits, Video Views!
 A Google Search of the terms Stanley Pacion YouTube Channel yields a result count of thousands.

 He embraced the great merit,

 That spot he tended along side the house,

 I saw those roses disporting,

 Showing off their tightly petaled spiraling centers.

-Seems they climbed the trellises just to flaunt,
+Seems they climbed those long-tall trellises just to flaunt,

 And what beauty in their many colors,